zamfi/cca-arduino-summer-2014/README.md

 - Watch the first episode of [AdaFruit's Circuit Playground](https://www.youtube.com/watch?v=exlRjDKHGRg)
 - Read through the [Blink tutorial](http://arduino.cc/en/Tutorial/Blink) that we talked about in class.
 - A bit more complicated: read through the [Digital Read Serial code](http://arduino.cc/en/Tutorial/DigitalReadSerial) -- it'll probably feel very complicated, don't worry about that.
 - Prof. Shiloh has a [sheet of basic math exercises](http://teachmetomake.com/wordpress/wp-content/uploads/2012/09/basicMathExercises.pdf).
-Do one out of every five exercises.
+Try to do one out of every five exercises.
 Bring questions to Wednesday's class.
 - Bring your laptop on Wednesday!